rabe42/vue-electron-template/readme.md

 <http://fontawesome.io/>

 ### Winston ###
-Logging framework for JavaScript.
+Most popular logging framework for JavaScript.
 This is used on backend and frontend site, using the electron remote framework.
+This is working on my Linux system out of the box.
+But troubles me on the MacBook, where it triggers a kind of loop, rendering the system completely unusable.

 <https://github.com/winstonjs/winston>